D.M.B.

 "D.M.B." (also stylized as DAT$ MAH B!*$H), is a song by American rapper ASAP Rocky, released on May 5, 2022.
-It was produced by Rocky himself, Skepta, Hector Delgado, Kelvin Krash, Shlohmo and D33J.
-The song is an ode to Barbadian singer Rihanna.
+It was produced by Rocky himself, along with Skepta, Hector Delgado, Kelvin Krash, Shlohmo and D33J.
+The song is an ode to Rocky's partner, Barbadian singer Rihanna.

 Background

 "D.M.B." is an abbreviation for "dat's my bitch", referring to Rihanna, whom ASAP Rocky has been dating since 2020.
 The song was first previewed in June 2021, from a commercial for Klarna.
 In July of that year, Rocky and Rihanna were seen shooting a music video for the song in a Bronx neighborhood.

 Composition and lyrics

 In the first verse, ASAP Rocky recounts the history of his romantic relationship with Rihanna, admitting he initially thought it would be short-lived.
-He mentions them sharing clothes with each other and Rihanna feeding his friends, while also taking a shot at singer and Rihanna's ex-boyfriend Chris Brown with a reference to their infamous domestic violence case: "I don't beat my bitch, I need my bitch / She clean my crib, she feed my friends / She keep my secret, she keep my fridge packed, my freezer lit".
+He mentions them sharing clothes with each other and Rihanna feeding his friends, while also supposedly referencing to R&B singer and Rihanna's ex-boyfriend Chris Brown and their highly publicized domestic violence case: "I don't beat my bitch, I need my bitch / She clean my crib, she feed my friends / She keep my secret, she keep my fridge packed, my freezer lit".
 The second verse finds Rocky rapping in pitched-up vocals about Rihanna's riches and his dreams of taking her to the Bronx.
 The song also utilizes the chopped and screwed qualities that defined Rocky's early catalog; in the latter half of the song, the instrumental switches to "deeper experimental production containing a psychedelic twist".